Getsov/Motorsport-Events-Server/README.md

     Headers: `Content-Type: application/json`
     Body: JSON-formatted data
     Changes: Admin and User itself can change the email, but only if the requester of this change is not deleted or is approved.
+    To fulfill the request, the user must send the new email.

 -   **Method:** `PUT`
 -   **Endpont:** `/user/editUserPassword/:id`